kartikbhartiya/Acadex/README.md

 ## 👨‍💻 Authors

-Created with ❤️ by the Academic Project Management Team
+Created with ❤️ by Sanchit & Kartik!

 ---